 Hannah Ross, Head of English, Parkgate School, Clapham

 Claire was very inspirational to the children and we were able to really enhance the children’s writing by learning from her techniques and editing tips for young children’s stories.
 Claire also was very clear on how to link her writing skills to the story board and planning formats that we use regularly in year 6.
 We would love to have her come again.

 Elska Hughes, Prep School teacher, St Joseph’s College, Ipswich

-If you would are interested in booking a half or full day school visit, please contact me.
+If you are interested in booking a school visit, please email me via my contact page